jwlawson/actions-setup-bazel/README.md

 # Setup bazel for GitHub Actions

-Github action to setup the bazel build tool.
+GitHub action to setup the bazel build tool.

 This action will update the path for your workflow to include a bazel executable matching the platform and any version requirements.